On the classification problem for C*-algebras: Introduction

-In the theory of operator algebras the existence of projections in an algebra is important.
-It was developed a large theory using projections.
-In particular, it was investigated the problem of the classification of von Neumann algebras and AW$^*$-algebras.
+In the theory of operator algebras the classification theory of von Neumann algebras was well developed because in any von Neumann algebra there exists sufficient quantity of projections.
 A similar classification for general C$^*$- algebras was not developed, because there does not exist necessary quantity of projections in these algebras.
-There exist the definitions of C$^*$-algebras of type I and GCR-algebras introduced by Dixmier and Kaplansky.
-It is known that these definitions are equivalent (see \cite{PJD}).
+There exist definitions of C$^*$-algebras of type I and GCR-algebras introduced by Dixmier and Kaplansky.
+It is known that these definitions are equivalent \cite{3}.

-In the given article, we discuss the classification problem of general C$^*$-algebras.
-The situation around this problem is: there are notions of C$^*$-algebras of type I, purely infinite C$^*$-algebras, finite C$^*$-algebras and properly infinite C$^*$-algebras for general C$^*$-algebras.
-But in many scientific papers all these notions are considered for simple C$^*$-algebras.
-There is not a correspondence between C$^*$-algebras of type I and von Neumann algebras of type I. Because, on the one hand, we can not apply the definition of von Neumann algebra of type I to C$^*$-algebras.
-On the other hand not any von Neumann algebra of type I is a C$^*$-algebra of type I. There arises a question: whether can we generalize the definition of von Neumann algebra of type I so that we can apply this generalized definition to all C$^*$-algebras?
+In the given article, we generalize the notions of types I, II and III in the case of C$^*$-algebras.
+The situation around this problem is: there are notions of C$^*$-algebras of type I, purely infinite C$^*$-algebras, finite C$^*$-algebras and properly infinite C$^*$-algebras.
+But in many articles these notions are considered for simple C$^*$-algebras.
+There is not a correspondence between C$^*$-algebras of type I and von Neumann algebras of type I. Indeed, on the one hand, we can not apply the definition of von Neumann algebra of type I to C$^*$-algebras.
+On the other hand not any von Neumann algebra of type I is a C$^*$-algebra of type I. There arises a question: can we generalize the definition of a von Neumann algebra of type I for C$^*$-algebras?
 In the given article we give an affirmative answer for this question.

-The next problem concerns the notions of von Neumann algebra of type II and von Neumann algebra of type III.
-In the situation with the notions of "finite", "infinite", "properly infinite" and "purely infinite" C$^*$-algebras there exists some correspondence between C$^*$-algebras and von Neumann algebras (in particular, these notions are discussed in \cite{Ror}), that is in the case of von Neumann algebras the definitions of these notions are equivalent to the definitions of the same notions for von Neumann algebras.
-But there do not exist notions of algebra of type II and algebra of type III for general C$^*$-algebras.
-In the given article we also discuss the generalization problem of the notions of von Neumann algebra of type II and von Neumann algebra of type III in the case of general C$^*$-algebras.